keboola/connection-docs/orchestrator/running/index.md

 Here you can see which jobs were executed and which jobs failed.
 Notice that because the tasks within a phase run in parallel, the
 `Snowflake - Email recipient Index` was started at the same time as the `Adform - Campaigns` task (though it is displayed after it in the list).
-However, the orchestration did not continue to the second phase (`transformation phase`) because the first phase failed.
+However, the orchestration did not continue to the second phase (`transformation phase`) because the first phase had failed.
 You can directly retry the failed orchestration jobs by clicking **Job Retry**:

 {: .image-popup}
 ![Screenshot - Orchestration Jobs](/orchestrator/running/job-retry.png)

 Only failed tasks and failed and not executed phases will be checked by default.
-Additional properties control the execution of tasks within orchestration:
+Additional properties control the execution of tasks within an orchestration:

 - Task can be marked as *Active*/Inactive.
 Marking the task as inactive means that it won't be run with the orchestration.
 It is useful for temporarily skipping something.